The western most village of the Westemnet, Turfaham lies just west of a large bog that is used by the village's inhabitants to harvest peat.

 - Appendix A, The Númenorean Kings

-The haven of Harlond, located on the southern shores of the Gulf of Lhûn, is one of the large three Elven harbours in Lindon.
+The haven of Harlond, located on the southern shores of the Gulf of Lhûn, is one of the three large Elven harbours in Lindon.

 Gwaeryn was an Arnorian town in Arthedain.
 It was abandoned following the fall of Fornost in T.A.
 1974.